Eclalang/LearnEcla/HowToStart/ReadMe.md

 Well done you did your first Hello, World! in Ecla!
 _Here we printed the value of a variable, but you can also print a value directly._

-## 5. Create your first function
+## 6. Create your first function

+### What is a function ?
+A function is a block of code where multiple instructions are grouped together.
+It can be called as many times as you want from anywhere in your program.

 ### Creation
 Now you know how to create a variable and use a library to print it.
 Let's advance to the next step and create a function.
 For this you will need a new keyword `function`.
 To create your function, you will use this syntax : `function functionName() {}`.
 Then you write your code between the braces.